dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 ## **describe** Command

-The OP sends this command to the RP to learn what commands the RP supports, and other metadata about the RP.
+The OP sends this command to the RP to learn what commands the RP supports, and other metadata the RP chooses to share.

 Following is a non-normative example of a *describe* Command Token payload: